nikhiljsk/GUIMovieDataAnalysis/README.md

-# Movie Data Analysis
+# GUI for Movie data anaylysis

-A command line based interface using Python-3 which is capable of asking the query from user in text format or even in Image format and get the answer from the dataset.
+A graphical user interface using QT and Python-3 which is capable of asking the query from user in text format or even in Image format and get the answer from the dataset.
-We’ve used Natural Language Processing and Image processing libraries to achieve this.
+Used Image processing and open-source visulization libraries  to achieve this.
 We have also analyzed the emotions of the film in each year and then could predict the year given the rate of emotion.
 The solution contains different types of graphs and text outputs to give a holistic comprehensibility to the end user.

 ## Libraries required

+* PyQT5
 * Pytesseract
 * Open-cv
 * tensorflow